gestimation/cifmodeling/README.md

 The second example is time to first event analysis (`outcome.type="SURVIVAL"`) to estimate the effect on the risk of diabetic retinopathy or macrovascular complications at 8 years.
-In the code below, `cifplot()` is directly used to generate a survfit object internally and plot it.
+In the code below, `cifplot()` is directly used to generate a survfit-compatible object internally and plot it.

 ``` r
 diabetes.complications$d <- as.integer(diabetes.complications$epsilon>0)